LunabeeStudio/Lunabee_Compose_Android/lbcglance/README.md

 ### Extensions

 This package provides some extensions, as we have some limitation with Glance, i.e we can not use all Compose APIs (like LocalDensity, Modifier):
-- [DpExt.kt](src/main/kotlin/studio/lunabee/compose/glance/extensions/DpExt.kt): brings some extensions to create `Spacer` with a `GlanceModifier`
 - [GlanceModifierExt.kt](src/main/kotlin/studio/lunabee/compose/glance/extensions/GlanceModifierExt.kt):
-    - `appWidgetBackgroundCompat`: can be used to apply rounded corner on your widget on all APIs (supported by default only on API31+)
+    - `cornerRadiusCompat`: can be used to apply rounded corner on your widget on all APIs (supported by default only on API31+)
 - [GlanceDensityExt.kt](src/main/kotlin/studio/lunabee/compose/glance/extensions/GlanceDensityExt.kt): extension that replace usage of `LocalDensity.toPx`

 ### Helpers